amanusk/s-tui/README.md

 ## Compatibility
 s-tui uses psutil to probe your hardware information.
 If your hardware is not supported, you might not see all the information.

+* On Intel machines:
 Running s-tui as root gives access to the maximum Turbo Boost frequency available to your CPU when stressing all cores.
 (Currently tested on Intel only).
 Running without root will display the Turbo Boost available on a single core.

+* s-tui tested to run on Raspberry-pi 3